stripe/stripe-commercetools-connect-app/README.md

 # Webhooks

 The following webhooks are currently supported and the payment transactions in commercetools are:
-- **payment_intent.canceled**: Modified the payment transaction Authorization to Failure and create a payment transaction CancelAuthorization: Success //TODO review with Vishnus if the `paymentIntent.captured` value is true.
+- **payment_intent.canceled**: Modified the payment transaction Authorization to Failure and create a payment transaction CancelAuthorization: Success
-- **payment_intent.succeeded**: Creates a payment transaction Charge: Success. //TODO review with Vishnus If the `paymentIntent.capture_method` is manual, it creates the payment transaction Charge: Success.
+- **payment_intent.succeeded**: Creates a payment transaction Charge: Success.
 - **payment_intent.requires_action**: Modify the payment transaction Authorization to Pending.
 - **payment_intent.payment_failed**: Modify the payment transaction Authorization to Failure.
-- **charge.refunded**: Create a payment transaction Refund to Pending. //TODO review with Vishnus
+- **charge.refunded**: Create a payment transaction Refund to Success, and a Chargeback to Success.
-- **charge.succeeded**: //TODO review with Vishnu Creates a payment if the `paymentIntent.capture_method` is manual and creates a payment with transaction Authorization: Success.
+- **charge.succeeded**: Logs the information in the connector app inside the Processor logs.
 - **charge.captured**: Logs the information in the connector app inside the Processor logs.

 ## Prerequisite